christophstrasen/PromiseKeeper/docs/ai_feedback.md

 ---

-### ❓ 3) occurrenceId rules are not obvious
+### ❓ 3) occurranceKey rules are not obvious

-In all files, the system’s correctness depends on `occurrenceId`.
+In all files, the system’s correctness depends on `occurranceKey`.

 But a mid-level modder will ask: